What is Azure Application Gateway?

 For more information, see URL-based routing with Application Gateway.

 Multiple-site hosting enables you to configure more than one web site on the same application gateway instance.
-This feature allows you to configure a more efficient topology for your deployments by adding up to 100 web sites to one application gateway.
+This feature allows you to configure a more efficient topology for your deployments by adding up to 100 web sites to one Application Gateway, or 40 for WAF (for optimal performance).
 Each web site can be directed to its own pool.
 For example, application gateway can serve traffic for

 fabrikam.com from two server pools called ContosoServerPool and FabrikamServerPool.